 Skype, Montage, InterviewStream, Jobvite, and Zoom are a few great examples of very successful online video recruitment software.
 However, it is important to go down into specifics and evaluate the pros and cons before making a decision on which perfectly fits your hiring needs.

 Face to face interviews has long been known to create personal rapport and appeal among interviewers and interviewers.
-The question is; how can this be realized in online interviews.
-Well, it actually depends on how the job seeker and a prospective employer approach and interact on digital platforms.
+The question is; how can this be realized while interviewing online.
+Well, it depends on how the job seeker and a prospective employer approach and interact on digital platforms.

 Note that as is the case with live chats usually aimed at generating more conversion by the PR (sales and marketing) team, online recruitment, which largely employs the use of a video link, is equally technology-driven.